Mattwwilson34/weather-dashboard/README.md

 ### Why was this project challenging and therefore a really good learning experience?

--This project was challenging because it required multiple API calls in a row to receive the data I wanted to show my user.
+- This project was challenging because it required multiple API calls in a row to receive the data I wanted to show my user.
 The project also required that I build a backend server so that I could leverage a .env file to protect my API keys.
 Making sure that all these moving parts worked together and proper error handling and user communication was a great learning experience.

 ### What were some unexpected obstacles?